 Fredi Lowry and Doris Rubsam were the best of friends for most of their lives.
 They shared the love of family, community, travel and education.
 Mrs. Lowry worked for the Daily Globe for many years and was a familiar face at just about every function that supported the Worthington area.
 Mrs. Rubsam was a beloved teacher in the Brewster school district.
 Both have left a legacy of opportunities for young people.
 Their many friends and loved ones honor their memories with this scholarship award, awarded to a female student planning to study journalism, education or the arts.

-Joan Ehlers Mork Endowed Scholarship - One $500 Scholarship
+John and Joan Ehlers Mork Endowed Scholarship - One $1,500 Scholarship

 Dr. Gordon L. and Joan S. Moore Endowed Scholarship - One $500 Scholarship